philjones88/routr-website/docs/development/components/requester.md

 ## Configuration Spec

-Unlike other components, the Requester service does not have a configuration file.
+The Requester service does not have a configuration file.
 However the following environment variables are available:

 - `BIND_ADDR` - Address to bind the service (Defaults to `0.0.0.0:51909`)
 - `ENABLE_HEALTHCHECKS` - Enable health checks (Defaults to `true`)